OpenEvalProject/evals/manuscripts/elife-55634/v2/manuscript.md

 ## Abstract

-Transient Receptor Potential Melastatin 3 (TRPM3) is a Ca 2+ permeable non-selective cation channel activated by heat and chemical agonists such as pregnenolone sulfate and CIM0216.
+Transient Receptor Potential Melastatin 3 (TRPM3) is a Ca2+ permeable non-selective cation channel activated by heat and chemical agonists such as pregnenolone sulfate and CIM0216.
 TRPM3 mutations in humans were recently reported to be associated with intellectual disability and epilepsy; the functional effects of those mutations, however, were not reported.
 Here, we show that both disease-associated mutations in the human TRPM3 render the channel overactive, but likely via different mechanisms.
 The Val to Met substitution in the S4-S5 loop induced a larger increase in basal activity and agonist sensitivity at room temperature than the Pro to Gln substitution in the extracellular segment of S6.
 In contrast, heat activation was increased more by the S6 mutant than by the S4-S5 segment mutant.
 Both mutants were inhibited by the TRPM3 antagonist primidone, suggesting a potential therapeutic intervention to treat this disease.

 ## Introduction